 - 2. Take form KW-32 to the appropriate provider.
 Ensure the participant understands the form is only good for 30 days.
 If the form is not used within 30 days, the participant will need to return form KW-32 and obtain a new form KW-32. - 3.
 Sign the form after the items/services are received and give the form to the provider.
 The provider must return form KW-32 within 30 days from the date of the issuance of the form.
 The individual may need to select another provider if a provider will not accept form KW-32.
 The provider returns form KW-32 along with invoices to the case manager. - G. Once form KW-32 is returned with an invoice, make the payment on OTIS. - H. If form KW-32 is not returned or lacks an invoice, contact the provider to explain the importance of form KW-32.
 Ensure the vendor understands if it fails to return the completed original form KW-32, or an invoice, the agency will stop utilizing the vendor to provide goods/services.
 However, payment may be made on any outstanding invoice to the vendor. - I. Form KW-32 may be cancelled if: - 1.
 The provider returns the original form stating the goods or services were not provided; or - 2.
-The individual returns the original form stating it is no longer needed or the cost is more that the amount authorized on the form; and - [3.
-The form has not been completed or signed by the provider or individual.
-If the form has been signed by either the provider or individual or both, a written statement must be obtained from both the provider and individual that states that services or items were not provided/received, and they are not expecting payment.
-The written statements must be scanned into ECF.] - 4.
+The individual returns the original form stating it is no longer needed or the cost is more that the amount authorized on the form. - 3.
 When form KW-32 is returned for cancellation: - a.
 Mark the form "VOID"; - b.
-Scan into ECF: - c.
+Scan into the Electronic Case File (ECF); - c.
 Explain the reason for cancellation in comments on OTIS; and - d.
-Send a request for cancellation to the Family Self-Sufficiency Branch (FSSB) through the Program Specialist for the Region. - 5.
+Send a request for cancellation to the Family Self-Sufficiency Branch (FSSB) through the Program Specialist for the Region. - 4.
 If an individual requests cancellation but has lost form KW-32: - a.
-Have the individual provide a written statement explaining form KW-32 is lost and he/she is requesting it cancelled, and that if the form is found, it cannot be used;
+Have the individual provide a written statement explaining form KW-32 is lost and he/she is requesting it cancelled, and that if the form is found, it cannot be used; - b.

-- b.
 Scan the written statement into ECF; - c.
 Explain in comments on OTIS the reason for cancellation and that a written statement was provided; and - d.
 Send the request for cancellation to FSSB through the Program Specialist for the Region.